Chalumeau: History

 Over a period of about 20 years, the clarinet became distinguishable from the chalumeau due to a number of structural improvements.
 The first and most important development was the displacement of the rear key up towards the mouthpiece.
 Denner also reduced the size of the hole and inserted a small tube to facilitate overblowing, greatly increasing the range of the instrument to nearly three octaves.
 The instrument was also lengthened to increase accuracy of tuning, the recorder-like foot joint of the chalumeau was replaced by a bell similar to the oboe, and a key on the lower joint was eventually added to sound a b’.
 This new instrument eventually became the Baroque clarinet and specialized in the higher clarino register, as opposed to the lower chalumeau register.
 In its early development, the clarinet could not be tuned across the range of the instrument, so the chalumeau was still used for music in the lower range.
 Later developments in the key work allowed better intonation throughout the range of the clarinet, and the chalumeau register on the clarinet eventually rendered the chalumeau itself superfluous.
 The limited range and modest strength of sound compared with the clarinet made the chalumeau increasingly impractical.
 By 1800, the chalumeau had disappeared from the repertoire entirely and the clarinet was well-established on the European musical scene.

 These improvements are attributed to J.C.
 Denner, but may have also been an invention of his son Jacob Denner who was trained by his father.
-Another son, Johann David, helped with the business but is not recorded as an instrument builder.
-The Denners were the only instrument builders to produce both chalumeaux and clarinets.
+Another son, Johann David, also was an instrument builder who succeeded his father in his workshop in 1607, and appears to have continued using J.C.
+Denner's maker's stamp; an extant tenor chalumeau made circa 1730 is attributed to him.
+The Denners were among the few instrument builders known to produce both chalumeaux and clarinets.
+Another was Philip Borkens of Amsterdam.